Advanced Combat Optical Gunsight

 The Advanced Combat Optical Gunsight (ACOG) is a series of prismatic telescopic sights manufactured by Trijicon.
 The ACOG was originally designed to be used on the M16 rifle and M4 carbine, but Trijicon has also developed ACOG accessories for other firearms.
 Models provide fixed-power magnification levels from 1.25× to 6×.
 ACOG reticles are illuminated at night by an internal tritium phosphor.
 Some versions have an additional daytime reticle illumination via a passive external fiberoptic light pipe or are LED-illuminated using a dry battery.
 The first ACOG model, known as the TA01, was released in 1987.

 History

 The first ACOG model, known as the TA01, was released in 1987.
+An example was tested on the Stoner 93 in the early 1990s by the Royal Thai Armed Forces.
 In 1995, United States Special Operations Command selected the 4×32 TA01 as the official scope for the M4 carbine and purchased 12,000 units from Trijicon.
-Between 2004 and 2005, the ACOG was selected as the official Rifle Combat Optic of the United States Marine Corps, prompting Trijicon to produce 100,000 units for the US Marines in the following 18 months.
+Between 2004 and 2005, the TA31RCO-A4 & M4 (AN/PVQ-31A & 31B) was selected as the official Rifle Combat Optic of the United States Marine Corps, prompting Trijicon to produce 100,000 units for the US Marines in the following 18 months.